 What the Commission Is Doing

-The Marine Mammal Commission is continuing to monitor right whale deaths and injuries caused by ship strikes and making efforts to minimize their occurrence.
-No ship strike deaths were documented in 2014 and the lack of such deaths since 2008 in or near vessel speed zones that were established that year by the National Marine Fisheries Service (NMFS) to reduce collisions with right whales by large vessels suggests the rules have been effective.
+The Marine Mammal Commission is continuing to monitor right whale deaths and injuries caused by ship strikes in U.S. waters, and making efforts to minimize their occurrence.
+Aside from an assumed vessel strike in 2017, the vessel speed zones that were established in 2008 by the National Marine Fisheries Service (NMFS) to reduce collisions with right whales by large vessels have been largely effective.
 In March 2014, the Commission recommended denial of a petition by the American Pilots Association requesting that dredged channels be exempted from speed restrictions in management areas.
 In 2014, we met with NMFS staff to review the status of the petition and also reviewed its status at our Annual Meeting in May 2015.
-A decision on the petition had not been made by NMFS as of July 2015.
+NMFS denied the petition in October of 2015.

 Commission Reports and Publications